 - Top Stem Cell Clinics

-FDA Approved Stem Cell Clinics
+Negative News About Stem Cell Clinics

 Should You Believe the Hype About Stem Cell Clinics?

-Today, the large majority of medical clinics that offer stem cell treatments administer mesenchymal stem cells (MSCs), which they source from fat (adipose tissue) or bone marrow.
+Today, the majority of medical clinics that offer stem cell treatments administer mesenchymal stem cells (MSCs), which they source from human fat (adipose tissue) or bone marrow.

 Stem Cell Differentiation Capacity

 It is important that the cells be multipotent (limited in their differentiation capacity), rather than totipotent (can become any cell) or pluripotent (can become most cells).
-There is also an additional level of safety that comes from having the stem cells be self-derived, which doctors and scientists call “autologous.”
+There is also an additional level of safety that comes from having stem cells be self-derived, which doctors and scientists call “autologous.”

-- Totipotent stem cells – Have the capacity to form an entire organism
+- Totipotent stem cells – Have the capacity to form an entire organism.

-- Pluripotent stem cells – Can give rise to most, but not all, tissues within an organism
+- Pluripotent stem cells – Can give rise to most, but not all, tissues within an organism.

-- Multipotent stem cells – Undifferentiated cells that are limited to giving rise to specific populations of cells
+- Multipotent stem cells – Undifferentiated cells that are limited to giving rise to specific populations of cells.

 Therapeutic Promise of Stem Cells

-Today, nearly 30,000 scientific publications highlight research and therapeutic advances with mesenchymal stem cells (MSCs) and approximately 850+ clinical trials are investigating therapeutic uses of MSCs.
+Today, nearly 30,000 scientific publications highlight research and therapeutic advances with mesenchymal stem cells (MSCs), and approximately 850+ clinical trials are investigating therapeutic uses of MSCs.
 Additionally, 300,000+ scientific publications about stem cells have been released.

 Legitimate Stem Cell Clinics

-However, the biggest issue with the hype surrounding stem cell clinics is that it does not give proper credit to the companies that cooperate with regulatory bodies to ensure a safe and efficacious patient experience.
+However, the biggest issue with the hype surrounding stem cell centers is that it does not give proper credit to the companies that cooperate with regulatory bodies to ensure a safe and efficacious patient experience.
 Many of these companies also collaborate with offshore regulatory bodies to offer stem cell procedures approved by local regulatory agencies.

-Regulatory Oversight: What are 351 and 361 Products?
+Regulatory Oversight: What Are 351 and 361 Products?

 The 361 products that meet all the criteria in 21 CFR 1271.10(a) are regulated as HCT/Ps and are not required to be licensed or approved by the FDA.
 These products are called “361 products” because they are regulated under Section 361 of the Public Health Service (PHS) Act.

 Clinical Trials for FDA Products

-In contrast, if a cell therapy product does not meet all the criteria outlined in 21 CFR 1271.10(a)), then it is “regulated as a drug, device, or biological product under the Federal Food, Drug, and Cosmetic Act (FDCA) and Section 351 of the PHS Act.”
+In contrast, if a cell therapy product does not meet all the criteria outlined in 21 CFR 1271.10(a), then it is “regulated as a drug, device, or a biological product under the Federal Food, Drug, and Cosmetic Act (FDCA) and Section 351 of the PHS Act.”

 Top Stem Cell Clinics

-Below, we cover five leading stem cell clinics.
+Below, we cover five leading stem cell centers.
 Each one has treated large populations of patients with adult stem cells.
-At least one (Regenexx), is maintaining a Patient Registry to document long-term patient outcomes.
+At least one (Regenexx) is maintaining a Patient Registry to document long-term patient outcomes.